Andreas Schlüter: Biography

 Andreas Schlüter was probably born in Hamburg, in 1659.
 His early life is obscure as at least three different persons of that name are documented.
 The records of St. Michaelis Church, Hamburg show that an Andreas Schlüter, son of sculptor Gerhart Schlüter, had been baptized there on 22 May 1664.
-Documents from Gdańsk reported that an Andreas Schlüter (senior) had worked 1640–1652 in Gdańsk's Jopengasse lane (today's ulica Piwna).
+Documents from Danzig (now Gdańsk) reported that an Andreas Schlüter (senior) had worked 1640–1652 in Danzig's Jopengasse lane (today's ulica Piwna).
 Possibly born in 1640, an Andres Schliter is recorded as apprentice on 9 May 1656 by the mason's guild.
 Other sources state 1659 as year of birth.

 He probably did spend several years abroad as Journeyman.
 His first work, in 1675, may have been epitaphs of the Dukes Sambor and Mestwin in the dome of Pelplin monastery.

-Schlüter's first known work was the decoration of the facade of the Gdańsk Royal Chapel, in 1681.
+Schlüter's first known work was the decoration of the facade of the Danzig Royal Chapel, in 1681.
 He later created statues for King John III Sobieski's Wilanów Palace in Warsaw and sepulchral sculptures in Zhovkva.
 In 1689, he moved to Warsaw and made the pediment reliefs and sculptural work of Krasiński Palace.

 Schlüter was invited to Berlin in 1694 by Eberhard von Danckelmann to work as court sculptor at the armory (Zeughaus) for Elector Frederick III.
 His sculpted decorations are a masterpiece of baroque expression and pathos.
 While the more visible reliefs on the outside had to praise fighting, the statues of dying warriors in the interior denounced war and gave an indication of his pacifist religious beliefs (he is said to have been a Mennonite).
 Travelling through Italy in 1696, he studied the work of masters like Michelangelo Buonarroti and Gian Lorenzo Bernini.